 When selecting a residential roofing system, the asphalt shingle roof can always raise the B.A.R., providing a Beautiful, Affordable, and Reliable roofing system suitable for any home.
 Sure, asphalt roofing offers many styles, textures, and colors to suit any preference, but an asphalt shingle roof is also affordable, durable, and simple to maintain.
 Some varieties of asphalt roofing are made to resemble tile, wood, cedar shakes or slate, while also providing additional benefits above and beyond what these other roofing systems can.
 Neither metal nor concrete tiles can equal asphalt roofing in terms of style, durability, and longevity.
 An asphalt shingle roof installation is much easier and requires less general maintenance than metal or concrete roofing systems.

 Asphalt roofing manufacturers across Chicago are constantly creating better and more versatile roofing systems for architects, builders, contractors, roofing consultants, and building owners/managers.
-The addition of special polymers that add malleability and strength, so you can now have a flat roof replacement in Chicago on your commercial, low-slope roof however it works best for you.
-Your flat roofing installation in Chicago can be done hot, cold, with a torch or self-adhered, to meet the needs of your low-slope roofing project.
-Today flat roofers in Chicago use asphalt roofing products that are beautiful, affordable, durable, and are trusted to provide exceptional performance through extreme weather conditions.
+The addition of special polymers that add malleability and strength, so you can now have an asphalt roof replacement in Chicago on your commercial, low-slope roof however it works best for you.
+Your asphalt roofing installation in Chicago can be done hot, cold, with a torch or self-adhered, to meet the needs of your low-slope roofing project.
+Today roofers in Chicago use asphalt roofing products that are beautiful, affordable, durable, and are trusted to provide exceptional performance through extreme weather conditions.
 Systems for flat roofing in Chicago, like Built-Up Roofing or Modified Bitumen, are the most cost-effective solutions for commercial roofing, as they maximize space to accommodate outdoor areas for recreation or gardens.
-They provide multilayer protection for flat roofing in Chicago with easy maintenance, excellent availability, and affordability.
+They provide multilayer protection for asphalt roofing in Chicago with easy maintenance, excellent availability, and affordability.

 Built-Up Roofing (BUR) Technology

 BUR technology has been in use for over a century, making it the oldest roofing technology still commonly used today.
 The process for this type of flat roofing in Chicago involves melting bricks of hot asphalt and depositing them between a base sheet, a ply sheet, and a cap sheet to create layers.
-Ply sheets and additional asphalt layers achieve the desired thickness for the new flat roofing in Chicago.
+Ply sheets and additional asphalt layers achieve the desired thickness for the new asphalt roofing in Chicago.
 Cap sheets are a popular component, but there are other options as well, so it depends on the type of project and the flat roofers in Chicago.
-Some projects may use a layer of gravel instead of the cap sheet, while some flat roofing in Chicago is finished with a top layer of gravel spread over the final sheet of asphalt.
+Some projects may use a layer of gravel instead of the cap sheet, while some asphalt roofing in Chicago is finished with a top layer of gravel spread over the final sheet of asphalt.

 Styrene Butadiene Styrene (SBS) System